BCDA-APS/gestalt/README.md

         """)
 ```

-This function takes five parameters.
-A positional argument which denotes
+This function takes up to six parameters.
+A positional argument which
-the name to use for this template within the drop-down menu, followed
+denotes the name to use for this template within the drop-down menu,
-by three keyword arguments.
+followed by a set of keyword arguments.

 'path' provides the path to the given template folder and can always be
 left as the python variable '\_\_path\_\_'.

-'template_type' tells gestalt which UI generator the template will be using.
+'qt_stylesheet' and/or 'css_stylesheet' tells gestalt which file to use
+as the stylesheet for given conversion type.

 'required_inputs' is a list of tuples that will describe to the user the
 meaning of the parameters that are required by the template.
 Each represents